1. intended to entrap or beguile

-SOMEONE WICKED is looking for original, never-published short fiction only (no poetry), 5,000-10,000 words.
-The preferred maximum length is 7,500 words, with shorter works preferred.
+INSIDIOUS ASSASSINS is looking for original, never-published short fiction only (no poetry), 5,000-10,000 words.
+The preferred length is fewer than 7,500 words.
 But we're truly looking for superb content; if a story is 10,000 words and we utterly love it, we won’t quibble over the length.

-Manuscripts must be submitted by e-mail attachment in either Word .doc or .rtf format.
-Submissions pasted into the body of an e-mail message will be rejected.
+Manuscripts must be submitted by e-mail attachment in either Word .doc or .rtf format, with Word being preferred.
+Submissions pasted into the body of an email message will not be read.
 The manuscript must be double-spaced, 12-point type (preferably Garamond).
-Please include your contact information (name, address, e-mail, and telephone number) on the first page of the manuscript.
+Please include your contact information (name, address, email, and telephone number) on the first page of the manuscript.
 The editor cannot be responsible for submissions lost in transit.
-Manuscripts must be submitted to the e-mail below:
+Manuscripts must be submitted to the email below:

 Payment and Rights:

-Payment will be a flat $15.00, plus a contributor’s copy delivered soon after publication.
-We plan to publish a bio for each author, to accompany his/her story, and will be happy to plug other work by the author and include links to Web sites.
+Payment will be a flat $20.00, plus a contributor’s copy delivered soon after publication.
+We plan to publish a bio for each author, to accompany his/her story, and will be happy to promote other work by the author and include links to Web sites.
 If we select your story, we will provide a standard anthology contract, purchasing First English Anthology Rights.

-You can include your bio as a separate attached file when you submit your story, or, if we accept your story, return your bio with the signed contract at that time.
+You can include your bio as a separate attached file when you submit your story, or, if we accept your story, you may return your bio with the signed contract at that time.
 Payment will not be issued until after the completed contract has been received.
-You will receive a contributor’s copy of the anthology upon its release, tentatively in late 2013.
+You will receive a contributor’s copy of the anthology upon its release.

-Also, keep in mind that we will actively market you here on the Smart Rhino web site.
-If you keep us up-to-date on your work, we'll gladly mention new releases and other events with your online bio.
+Also, keep in mind that we will actively market you here on the Smart Rhino website.
+If you keep us up-to-date on your work, we'll gladly mention new interviews and other events with your online bio.

-Weldon Burge, a native of Delaware, is a full-time editor, freelance writer, and creator of Web content.
+Weldon Burge, a native of Delaware, is a full-time editor, freelance writer, and publisher.
 His fiction has appeared in Suspense Magazine, Futures Mysterious Anthology Magazine, Grim Graffiti, The Edge: Tales of Suspense, Alienskin, Glassfire Magazine, and Out & About (a Delaware magazine).
 His stories have also been adapted for podcast presentation by Drabblecast, and have been accepted for the anthologies Pellucid Lunacy: An Anthology of Psychological Horror, Don't Tread on Me: Tales of Revenge and Retribution, Ghosts and Demons, and Something at the Door: A Haunted Anthology.
-He has a number of projects underway, including a police procedural novel and an illustrated book for children.
-He also frequently writes book reviews and interviews for Suspense Magazine.
-Weldon also edited the Smart Rhino anthologies ZIPPERED FLESH: Tales of Body Enhancements Gone Bad, UNCOMMON ASSASSINS, ZIPPERED FLESH 2: More Tales of Body Enhancements Gone Bad, and BROKEN: Stories of Damaged Psyches.